zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 ## Prerequisites

 - Be assigned [Microsoft Global Admin role](/microsoft-365/admin/add-users/about-admin-roles) with a Teams Essentials license.
-- Be sure all of your users added in Microsoft directory for whom you want to enable calendar sync for have licenses assigned.
+- Be sure all of your users added in the Microsoft directory for whom you want to enable calendar sync for have Teams licenses assigned.
 - Have the login credentials for your Google Workspace admin account ([admin.google.com](https://accounts.google.com)).
 - Have the login credentials for your custom business domain host website (for example, GoDaddy).